vdaas/vald/docs/user-guides/configuration.md

 ##### REST server

 REST server is optional.
-The swagger specs are placed in [apis/swagger][vald-swagger-specs].
+The openapi specs are placed in [apis/openapi][vald-openapi-specs].

 ##### Health check servers